-$6.1 \quad 2012$
+$5.1 \quad 2012$

-• May 31, Miroslav presents his research DNS exfiltration using sqlmap (slides) with accompanying whitepaper Data Retrieval over DNS in SQL Injection Attacks at PHDays 2012 in Moscow, Russia.
+- June 26, sqlmap development is relocated on GitHub.
+A new homepage is deployed.
+The issue tracker goes public.
+The Subversion repository is dismissed as is the project hosting on SourceForge. - May 31, Miroslav presents his research DNS exfiltration using sqlmap (slides) with accompanying whitepaper Data Retrieval over DNS in SQL Injection Attacks at PHDays 2012 in Moscow, Russia.